 Amanda grew up in the Bay Area, California and received a bachelor’s degree in biology with a minor in environmental studies from Swarthmore College.
 During college, she was a member of the ultimate frisbee team and studied abroad in Queensland, Australia, conducting field research on reef ecology.
 Prior to graduate school, Amanda was a Parkinson’s disease research coordinator and co-facilitator of a Parkinson’s care partner support group.
 She enjoys biking around NYC, cooking, and hiking.
 Amanda is conversant in Spanish.

 Carlos Dominguez Gonzalez, MMS

-Emma grew up in California and now lives in New York, NY.
-She received a bachelor's degree in neuroscience and behavior from Columbia University.
-During college, she was Vice President of Medical Brigades, working at a Harlem-based community clinic and leading a medical mission trip to Nicaragua.
+Emma is from Los Angeles, CA, and received her bachelor's degree in neuroscience and behavior from Columbia University.
+During college, she was Vice President of Medical Brigades, volunteering at a community clinic and leading a medical service trip to Nicaragua.
 Emma founded a breast cancer awareness program in Bauchi State, Nigeria and worked on the editorial board of the Journal of Global Health.
-She has also been active with Camp Kesem.
-Before beginning graduate school, she worked as an 8th grade biology teacher and advisor.
-Emma is conversant in Spanish.
+She was also a crisis counselor and active with a support organization for children impacted by cancer.
+After graduating college, she worked as a biology teacher at a school in Harlem.
+Emma enjoys music, art, searching for the best pizza in NYC, and spending quality time with loved ones.
+She is conversant in Spanish.